-If you want any evidence of how strong bamboo is then it’s use in roads and bridges should be proof enough.
-China is one place where they are experimenting with this kind of construction and it could provide a viable alternative to the steel and concrete that have been used in the past in many other parts of the world.
+If you want any evidence of how strong bamboo is, then its use in roads and bridges should prove enough.
+China is one place where they are experimenting with this kind of construction, and it could provide a viable alternative to the steel and concrete that have been used in the past in many other parts of the world.

 According to the New Scientist: